 This is an indicator that you're using an incorrect feed link.
 If you've selected a feed link from a dropdown menu within the RSS feed reader you're using, or have grabbed your link from anywhere else, chances are you are receiving notifications for another translator's feed.
 Your RSS feed link is unique, and can only be found in your own translator dashboard, upon logging in to your Gengo account.
 If you're not sure where it is, please refer to the instructions above.
 For technical assistance, please email firstname.lastname@example.org.

-IMPORTANT: Gengo’s caching feature allows RSS feed readers to place two requests per 60 seconds maximum.
+IMPORTANT: Gengo’s caching feature allows RSS feed readers to place one (1) request per 60 seconds maximum.
 Requests beyond these limits will be denied.

 Please make sure that your RSS feed reader complies with the limits established, and do not use bots or automated solutions to accept collections.
 Users who consistently abuse the Gengo site, whether excessively refreshing, using a bot, or other automated solutions, risk demotion or suspension.